IGEL-Community/IGEL-Docs-v02/docs/Docs/HOWTO-Microsoft-Teams-Optimization.md

 ## 6 December 2023 - Upgrade to new Teams for Virtualized Desktop Infrastructure (VDI)

 The new MS Teams for VDI is publicly available.
-If you’re using FSLogix as your profile solution, which was not supported during Teams public preview phase, you have to use the FSLogix 2210 hotfix 3 preview which is also available since last night.
+If you’re using FSLogix as your profile solution, which was not supported during Teams public preview phase, you have to use the FSLogix 2210 hotfix 3 preview which is also available since 5 December 2023.

 **NOTE:** The classic Teams for VDI will be supported until end of June 2024.